lexauctor/AChDA-News-Pipeline/README.md

 XML content must follow the structure in `template.xml`: `<headline>`, `<byline>`, `<dateline>`, `<lead>`, `<body>`, `<tail>`.

-The script output follows the same naming format — the translated file will be generated automatically.
+The script output follows the same naming format.
+The translated file will be generated automatically.

 ## How to run the script